CRITICAL DISABILITY STUDIES: THEORY AND PRACTICE

-In this course, students will engage with recent work in critical disability studies across a range of humanistic disciplines, including literary studies, visual studies, history, and philosophy.
-Drawing on these varied disciplinary perspectives, we will explore how disability theory and engaged community practice inform and shape one another.
-Along the way, we will discuss the historical and theoretical development of the ideas of normalcy and disability; questions around ethical engagement with vulnerable subjects; the growth of disability arts and culture; and the relationship between disability, access, and exhibition practices.
-In consultation with the instructor, each student will also draw up an independent reading list that will shape their final project.
+In this course, students engage with recent work in critical disability studies across a range of humanistic disciplines, including literary studies, visual studies, history, and philosophy.
+Drawing on these varied disciplinary perspectives, we explore how disability theory, disability justice, and engaged community practice inform and shape one another.
+Along the way, we discuss the historical and theoretical development of the ideas of normalcy and disability; questions around ethical engagement and inclusive design; the growth of disability arts and culture; and the relationship between disability, access, and exhibition practices.
 The course includes a semester-long project in partnership with the Center for Creative Works (CCW), a studio and teaching space in Wynnewood, PA, for artists with intellectual and developmental disabilities.
-This project will involve weekly meetings, alternately at Haverford and at CCW, and will culminate in an exhibition and presentation of the project at Haverford at the end of the semester.
-Students will contribute weekly entries in a lab notebook, which will include reading responses and CCW project notes; complete a mid-semester essay and final course project, and participate in developing the CCW partnership and exhibition.
-The syllabus will evolve and change as we go, based on collaborative decisions about what we what to learn and how we want to learn it.

 LEARNING STYLES AND ACCESSIBILITY

 I invite you to talk with me early in the semester about how you learn best and how we can make our classroom and class projects as accessible and generative for you and others as possible.
-If you would like to request accommodations in this course, talk to me and to Sherrie Borowsky (firstname.lastname@example.org), Coordinator of the Office of Access and Disability Services.
+If you would like to request accommodations in this course, please meet with keely milbourne (email@example.com), Director of the Office of Access and Disability Services, or with the coordinator of your campus’s office.
 As a class, we will try to enact principles of universal design.
 Let’s create a more inclusive and accessible world!

 Lennard J. Davis, ed.
-Disability Studies Reader, Fourth Edition
+The Disability Studies Reader (e-book available via Tripod)

-Kim Nielsen, A Disability History of the United States (also available as ebook in Tripod)
+Kim Nielsen, A Disability History of the United States (bookstore, e-book available via Tripod)

 WEEK ONE: INTRODUCING OURSELVES AND THE COURSE